 The Carrousel du Louvre

-This is a famous shopping centre within the Louvre Palace and is open the whole week.
+This famous shopping center within the Louvre Palace is open the whole week.

 It is accessible via the Rue de Rivoli entrance.

 The Carrousel du Louvre has numerous shops that sell clothes, accessories, home design, gifts, etc.